pveiga-abreu/spell-checker/README.md

 # spell-checker
-Spell checker using Python with techniques from Natural Language Processing
+Portuguese spell checker using Python with techniques from Natural Language Processing